ryo4432/ros2_tutorial_collection/README.md

 ## Environment
 - OS: Ubuntu 18.04
 - version: ROS2 Dashing Diademata
+- language: C++

 ## Summary

+Each package has one function to make it easy to understand.

 - publish subscribe
   - individual process communication
   - intra process communication